buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Regardless of your requirements, you’ll almost certainly need to consider:

-+ displaying the current day’s date in a clear and obvious manner;
++ displaying **the current day’s date** in a clear and obvious manner;
-+ how users move between different months and years; and
++ how users move between **different months and years**; and
-+ managing error states (for example, if a user enters a return date that’s **before** the departure date).
++ **managing error states** (for example, if a user enters a return date that’s before the departure date).

-Searching on Dribbble for [‘date picker’](https://dribbble.com/search?q=date+picker) returns a wealth of different solutions – and aesthetics – for date pickers.
-Harpal Singh’s [date picker](https://dribbble.com/shots/3397410-Date-Picker-Calendar-Component), in particular, is worth looking at for the consideration he gives to different base, hover and error states.
+Searching on Dribbble for [‘date picker’](https://dribbble.com/search?q=date+picker) returns a wealth of different solutions and visual approaches for date pickers.
+Harpal Singh’s, in particular, is worth looking at for [the consideration he gives to different base, hover and error states](https://dribbble.com/shots/3397410-Date-Picker-Calendar-Component).

 Finally, Vitaly Friedman – Smashing Magazine’s founder – has written an exhaustive and very in-depth overview of date pickers, [Designing the Perfect Date and Time Picker](https://www.smashingmagazine.com/2017/07/designing-perfect-date-time-picker/).
 A 40 minute read, it’s well worth setting aside some time to work your way through.
 Never one for half measures, Friedman considers every eventuality.

-Google Flights’ date picker is a great example of a date picker that’s **beautifully designed, intuitive and easy to use**.
+In the wild, Google Flights’ date picker is a great example of a date picker that’s **beautifully designed, intuitive and easy to use**.
 As I did with the Netlify Credit Card Modal (highlighted above), I’ve included an analysis of it in my [pattern library](https://noti.st/mrmurphy/Zy3ib6/pattern-library-google-flights-date-picker).

 What’s particularly nice about Google’s approach to its date picker pattern is its relative ease of use.
-Despite the complexity of the information it presents, **the user interface is clear, chunked into a series of easily parsable steps**.
+Despite the complexity of the information it presents, **the user interface is clear, grouped into a series of easily understandable steps**.